 1. Mount your soundbar on a feature wall

 Take a look at the most streamlined interiors and you’ll notice the trend for floor-to-ceiling joinery.
-Here everything - including the TV, soundbar, books, records and alike - have their place to create a sense of order to the room scheme.
+Here everything - including the TV, soundbar, books, records, and alike - have their place to create a sense of order to the room scheme.
 You could easily slot in one of the best surround sound systems and no one would be any the wiser.
-‘A major trend we have seen in interiors in recent years is for a feature wall of joinery, incorporating either a fireplace, TV, soundbar or both,’ says Caroline Milns, interior designer at Zulufish.
+‘A major trend we have seen in interiors in recent years is for a feature wall of joinery, incorporating either a fireplace, TV, soundbar, or both,’ says Caroline Milns, interior designer at Zulufish.

-‘Suited to more contemporary schemes, these feature walls work equally well in basement cinema rooms, luxurious living rooms and open-plan kitchen areas.
-A media wall keeps your living room looking clean, neat and modern.’
+‘Suited to more contemporary schemes, these feature walls work equally well in basement cinema rooms, luxurious living rooms, and open-plan kitchen areas.
+A media wall keeps your living room looking clean, neat, and modern.’

-When it comes to soundbar mounting ideas in these feature walls, the design possibilities here exciting.
-You could have your TV and soundbar mounted to take centre stage in an open-shelved feature wall of joinery, or you could have a bespoke piece built that has doors to hide and reveal your TV and soundbar as and when you like (pictured here at the top).
+When it comes to soundbar mounting ideas in these feature walls, the design possibilities here are exciting.
+You could have your TV and soundbar mounted to take center stage in an open-shelved feature wall of joinery, or you could have a bespoke piece built that has doors to hide and reveal your TV and soundbar as and when you like (pictured here at the top).

 ‘When mounting a soundbar to the wall, you'll want to think about hiding those distracting cables that run from the speaker to the TV and outlet,’ continues Milns.
 ‘Hiding them on the wall can be accomplished with a cable channel or an in-wall power unit specifically designed for soundbars.
 It has a separate power module for the TV and soundbar so you can hide all the power and AV cables behind the wall.’

 2. Position your soundbar correctly